 Are you a bit “keto curious” about the science behind keto diets?
 It’s hard to avoid the conversation surrounding ketones and the ketogenic diet, but what’s the science behind the ketogenic diet?

-Have you been a bit keto curious?
-It’s hard to avoid the conversation surrounding ketones and the ketogenic diet – it’s such a big trend, but what’s the science behind it?
 I want to be here to help you make sense of it all.
-Let’s dive into the world of ketones, and what it really means for your body to be in a state of ketosis, today.
+Let’s dive into the world of ketones, the logic behind the keto diet, and what it really means for your body to be in a state of ketosis, today.

 Especially within the category of fuel, here is where some of the most important work starts.
 When we talk about fuel, we are often discussing some very basic (but very important) categories.
 These would be:

 So how could you cut out one of your main sources of fuel?
 When it comes to both fats and carbs, it really does not matter how you arrange them.

 What matters is the height of quality in each category.
 You can have just as much fats as carbs, so long as they are both good versions of both – the mix, really, is secondary.

 But, back to our history lesson in nutrition!
 So, we soon realized that fats were not all that bad and that a little bit of olive oil on your toast was not going to do much damage to your body.
 Naturally, we had to find something new.
 Carbs then became the new enemy (1).

 All of these phobias really occur in distinct phases.
 Let’s go back to our conversation about fat for just one moment.
 We can understand this aversion to fats in the following stages:

 Key Insight: When we determine the villain in our diets, we typically try to decrease the overall consumption (so we “go low”).
 When the benefits do not materialize, we double down on it and “go free” of the product entirely.
 We have seen it with fats, and with carbs, and now we are seeing it with ketones.